- How is adrenal cancer treated?

 Some chemo side effects can last a long time or even be permanent.
 For example, doxorubicin can damage the heart muscle over time.
 Your health care team will watch the dose of this drug closely, to make sure that the dose isn't high enough to cause this damage.
 Cisplatin and paclitaxel can both cause nerve damage (called neuropathy), leading to painful tingling and numbness in the hands and feet.
 This tends to get better after chemo stops, but it might not go away completely.

-More information about chemotherapy can be found in our document Understanding Chemotherapy: A Guide for Patients and Families.
+More information about chemotherapy can be found in our document A Guide to Chemotherapy.

 Last Medical Review: 03/19/2014